morucci/repoxplorer/README.md

 ```
 repoxplorer-github-organization --org <orgname>
-mv <orgname>.yaml $install-prefix/local/share/repoxplorer/
+mv <orgname>.yaml ~/repoxplorer/local/share/repoxplorer/
 # or
 mv <orgname>.yaml /etc/repoxplorer/
 ```

 ## Configuration

-If RepoXplorer has been installed via its setup.py then replace /etc/repoxplorer to $install-prefix/local/share/repoxplorer/.
+If RepoXplorer has been installed in a virtualenv then replace /etc/repoxplorer to ~/repoxplorer/local/share/repoxplorer/.

 ### How to index a list of Git hosted projects

-Below is an example of projects.yaml, note that Barbican and Swift projects are composed of two Git repositories, the server and the client.
+Below is an example of projects.yaml, note that Barbican and Swift projects are composed of two Git repositories, a server and a client.

 Edit /etc/repoxplorer/projects.yaml to add projects you want to index.